 3. True or false worksheet: On a piece of paper write a couple of sentences - both true and false.
 For example ''Oranges are blue'' or ''Apples are red'' and draw the fruits right next to the sentence.
 Read the sentence out loud to your child and after they have the correct answer tell them to color the fruits in their right color.

-4. Make a fruit salad: Learn about your kid's favourite fruit while making a delicious snack.
-Repeat the names of each fruit as you prepare the salad and try tiny pieces to connect the taste with the colour and the texture.
+4. Make a fruit salad: Learn about your kid's favorite fruit while making a delicious snack.
+Repeat the names of each fruit as you prepare the salad and try tiny pieces to connect the taste with the color and the texture.
 Kids learn the fastest when all of their senses are involved.

 5. Trace and color: In our printable worksheets you will find an activity where your child can trace the English fruit names so that they learn how to write them and then color the fruits.
 Find more fun games, activities and songs on Lingokids app and watch your kid progress more and more every day while having a ton of fun!